Spencer Asah: Early life

-Spencer Asah was born in 1908 in Carnegie, Oklahoma.
+Spencer Asah was born in 1906 in Carnegie, Oklahoma.
 His Kiowa name was Lallo (Little Boy).
 His father was a buffalo medicine man.
 Asah's father provided him with extensive cultural information that he later used in his art.

 Asah attended St. Patrick's Mission School in Anadarko, Oklahoma, where he received his first art instruction from Sister Olivia Taylor, a Choctaw nun.
 Government field matron Susie Peters arranged for Mrs. Willie Baze Lane, an artist from Chickasha, Oklahoma, to provide further art instruction for young Kiowa artists, including Asah.
 Recognizing the talent of some of the young artists, Peters convinced Swedish-American artist Oscar Jacobson, director of the University of Oklahoma's School of Art, to accept the Kiowa students into a special program at the school, in which they were coached and encouraged by Edith Mahier.

 Kiowa Six

-The Kiowa Six, included six artists: Spencer Asah, James Auchiah, Jack Hokeah, Stephen Mopope, Lois Smoky Kaulaity, and Monroe Tsatoke.
+The Kiowa Six, included five artists: Spencer Asah, James Auchiah, Jack Hokeah, Stephen Mopope, Lois Smoky Kaulaity, and Monroe Tsatoke.
 In 1926, Asah, Hokeah, Tsatoke, Mopope, and Smoky moved to Norman, Oklahoma and began their art studies at OU.
 Smoky returned home late in 1927, while Auchiah joined the group that year.